jimmy-collazos/gulp-properties-to-object/README.md

 # gulp-properties-to-object

-Parse properties files and save in Object
+Parse properties files and save in memory(object)

 ## Install